 Since Carranza started his job a little over a year ago, he’s worked to reduce racial disparities at the institutional level, even if it means calling out colleagues and constituents for being blind to their own racism.
 The Post previously detailed a confrontation in March between Carranza and a member of a local parent advisory board, Artemis Lekakis, who asked him if the city understood what getting rid of the SHSAT “would do to the reputation of those schools once the quality of the student body is changed somehow.”

-“As a man of color,” Carranza shot back.
-“I’m going to call you on your language.
+Carranza responded with, “As a man of color, I’m going to call you on your language.
 The coded language that we use, where we’re ‘diluting’ these schools because we’re giving more opportunity to a wider array of students, is highly offensive.”

-The Post notes that under Carranza, the department has also employed consultants from Pacific Educational Group for “Courageous Conversation,” a training protocol on racism in the workplace.
-The work is intended to facilitate much needed deep-dive conversations.
+The Post notes that under Carranza, the department has also implemented Courageous Conversation, a teaching process for understanding racism developed by consulting firm the Pacific Educational Group.
+The work is intended to facilitate much-needed deep-dive conversations.
+From PEG’s website:

-“Racial tensions appear to be one manifestation of these internal battles...Since Carranza took office, he’s brought in a lot of new people.
-As a result, it’s been bureaucratic chaos and backbiting, with deputies and their subordinates seeking better perches in the pecking order.”
+But David Bloomfield, a professor of education at Brooklyn College and the City University of New York Graduate Center, told the Post: “Since Carranza took office, he’s brought in a lot of new people.
+As a result, it’s been bureaucratic chaos and backbiting, with deputies and their subordinates seeking better perches in the pecking order.
+Racial tensions appear to be one manifestation of these internal battles.”

 “We hire the right people to get the job done for kids and families,” he explained, “and any claim of ‘reverse racism’ has no basis in fact.
 We’ll continue to foster a supportive environment for all our employees.”